xinweny/where-is-waldo/README.md

 - Submit the fastest scores to the leaderboard
 - Profanity and offensive language filtering for names submitted to the leaderboard
 - Admin dashboard to create/edit levels and moderate leaderboard names
+- Select and drag functionality for specifying co-ordinate range of targets

 ## Technologies
 - ReactJS